 - When a font is embedded in a PDF, not all of the font data are included.
 Obviously the font outline data are included as well as the font width tables.
-Other information, such as data about ligatures, are irrelevant within the PDF so those data do not get enclosed in a PDF.
+Other information, such as data about ligatures, is irrelevant within the PDF so those data do not get enclosed in a PDF.

 I am not aware of any font extraction tools but if you come across one, the above reasons should make it clear that these utilities are to be avoided.

 In order to minimize surprises with fonts in PDF, try following these guidelines: